ZachSaucier/sveltekit-blog/src/lib/posts/2026/im-different-i-promise.md

 - I want lots of the responsibility – I want responsibility for my area, both the good and bad.
 I believe in small teams, high ownership, and high trust.
 I love leading small teams.
 - I want high autonomy – I think it's better for everyone when I have time to think up new ideas and work on things even if they are not something that anyone (myself included) is aware of ahead of time.
 I try to build margin into my workload so that I can do this.
 - I care – Perhaps to summarize all of the points so far, I care deeply about things that matter and minimize my time spent on other things.
 I do my very best to improve my area, first and foremost for customers and my team.
 I feel compelled to work hard and get things done.
 - I have a diverse work history – I've worked at a 2-person company, an 18,000 person company, and companies in-between.
-I've helped build out an established product, made cutting-edge, animated web experiences, and worked with startups to find product-market fit.
-I've yet to talk to a company where I feel like I would not be able to help them be better.
+I've helped build out established products, made cutting-edge, animated web experiences, and worked with startups to find product-market fit.
-- I am well read – I regularly read not only about software engineering topics but also read about graphics programming, video game history, art, managing people well, politics, and religion.
-I have repositories of inspirational material for visual projects even though my day job hasn't been mostly focused on visuals in years.
+- I am well read – I regularly read not only about software engineering topics but also read about graphics programming, video game history and techniques, art, managing people well, politics, and religion.
+I continuously add to repositories of inspirational material for visual projects even though my day job hasn't been mostly focused on visuals in years.
 - I communicate well – I am one of the most efficient people you'll meet.
 I minimize meetings, create exceptional documentation, and am clear and direct when communicating with others.
-I help those around me to do the same.
+I help those around me do the same.
 - I am skilled at getting the best out of others – I have extensive mentorship experience both inside and outside of my occupation.
 I regularly set up my teammates for doing their best work by giving them opportunities to grow and helping them accomplish their goals.

 If I had to summarize all of these into one phrase it's that I care.
 A lot.
 And that I usually have a good idea of what to do without someone directing me.